Amid tumultuous year for tourism, Charleston marks decade run of No. 1 city title

 The magazine's blurb for Charleston was similar to those in years' past, calling it a small city that "punches well above its weight" with a robust food scene and an appealing aesthetic.
 It tells travelers to "try to resist the urge to up and move here," a statement that rings true especially with updated estimates last week that an average of 30 people are moving to the region a day.

-Over the last few years, the accolade has been accompanied by grumblings that Charleston was being burdened by "overtourism" and didn't need the extra exposure.
-But this year, with tourist traffic greatly reduced by the pandemic, talk about there being too many out-of-towners has mostly faded, at least for now.
+Over the last few years, the accolade has been accompanied by grumblings that Charleston is being burdened by "overtourism" and doesn't need the extra exposure.
+But this year, with tourist traffic greatly reduced during the pandemic, talk about there being too many out-of-towners has faded, at least for now.

 Charleston's visitor sector has faced a number of headwinds in 2020, but having too many tourists isn't one.

 Statewide, tourism director Duane Parrish has predicted the sector would be halved this year because of the pandemic.
-More recently, he said it might be slightly better than that, about 45 percent.
+More recently, he said it might be slightly better than that, a reduction of about 45 percent.

-During the last full week of September, Charleston-area hotels had an average of 50 percent occupancy for the first time since the end of June.
+During the last full week of September, Charleston-area hotels were half full — their highest occupancy level since the end of June.

 When the industry started to reopen, early success over Memorial Day weekend stoked hopes of a summer recovery.
 But as those metrics rose, so did cases of COVID-19 until South Carolina emerged as a hotspot for the virus.
 Tourists were urged, and later required by local ordinance, to wear masks.

 And, at the same time, protests that swept the country after the death of George Floyd in May put new scrutiny on how cities like Charleston present their history, particularly the history of slavery, to visitors.
-In June, the bronze statue of John C. Calhoun came down in Marion Square from a high perch that had overlooked a part of the city that's become a hub for tourism activity.
+In June, the statue of John C. Calhoun was removed from its high perch in Marion Square, a part of the city that's surrounded by hotels and restaurants.

 In August, nonprofit museums, arts organizations and local municipalities found out that thousands of dollars in funding they typically received from the county wasn't coming.
-Not enough people had been staying in Charleston-area hotels to pay for the accommodations tax, or A-tax, grants that were planned.
+Not enough people had been staying in Charleston-area hotels to pay for the accommodations tax grants that were planned.

+And the Charleston Wine + Food Festival, one of the biggest tourism draws of the year, canceled its next festival, a preview of the effects of the pandemic that will continue into 2021.

-Now about a month from when travel to the Charleston area typically slows, the sector is hoping to "get everyone to the spring," Hill of Explore Charleston said.
+Now about a month from when travel to the Charleston area typically slows, the priority is to "get everyone to the spring," Hill of Explore Charleston said.

 While some restaurants have permanently closed during the pandemic, Michael Tall, the tourism marketing group's board chair, said he isn't aware of any hotel properties in the region that are at risk of closing their doors.

-He pointed to the fact that, while the region has been trying to grow its market for business travel and add more meeting space in recent years, the fact that most visitor activity in the region comes from leisure travel is beneficial right now as corporate travel and conventions are likely to lag the longest.
+He pointed out that, though the region has been trying to grow its market for business travel and add more meeting space in recent years, the fact that most visitor activity in the region comes from leisure travel is beneficial right now as corporate travel and conventions are likely to lag the longest.

 Weddings are the group business that is "closest to normal" this fall, he said.

-In addition to reaching the decade mark with Condé Nast, there have been a couple other recent pieces of positive news for the visitor industry, Hill noted, including the announcement that JetBlue would launch a new nonstop flight to Los Angeles from Charleston International and Boeing Co.'s decision last week to consolidate all production of its 787 Dreamliner jet in North Charleston.
+In addition to reaching the decade mark with Condé Nast, there have been a couple of other recent pieces of positive news for the visitor industry, Hill noted, including the announcement that JetBlue would launch a new nonstop flight from Charleston to Los Angeles and Boeing Co.'s decision last week to consolidate production for its 787 Dreamliner jet in North Charleston.

+Tuesday's awards included a ranking of Charleston's 10 best hotels, which, in a repeat of 2019's version, was led by the French Quarter Inn.
+The Spectator, Wentworth Mansion and The Dewberry rounded out the top four.

+Five South Carolina resorts were ranked in the south's top 20, including the Sanctuary Hotel on Kiawah Island and The Beach Club in Mount Pleasant.